ijl/orjson/README.md

 If an array is not a contiguous C array, contains an unsupported datatype, or contains a `numpy.datetime64` using an unsupported representation (e.g., picoseconds), orjson falls through to `default`.
 In `default`, `obj.tolist()` can be specified.

+If an array is not in the native endianness, e.g., an array of big-endian values on a little-endian system, `orjson.JSONEncodeError`  is raised.

-If an array is malformed, which is not expected, `orjson.JSONEncodeError` is raised.
+If an array is malformed, `orjson.JSONEncodeError` is raised.

 This measures serializing 92MiB of JSON from an `numpy.ndarray` with dimensions of `(50000, 100)` and `numpy.float64` values: